tomsowerby/starred-package-installer/README.md

 # Starred Package Installer package for Atom.io

+Usage:

+    cmd+shift+P -> "Starred Package Installer" -> enter

+Then watch it run.

+What does it do?

-This runs the apm command
+It runs the apm command

     apm stars --install

 Getting the latest version of all of the packages that you have starred on the web.

-This is a work in progress, and my first Atom package.
+Note: This is a work in progress, and my first Atom package.
 I hope that some find it useful.

 Please submit bugs, tests and pull requests.